ekschro/deliminator/README.md

 #### `d.diceAndTrim(str, waitingOn);`

 Parses in the same way that `.dice()` does but returns an object instead of an array.
 This object contains two properties: `complete` and `pending`.
-The complete property contains an array of all completed (delimited) data from the given string `str`.
-The pending property contains a string that is a concatonation of the given string `waitingOn` and any incomplete (undelimited) data, respectively.
+The complete property contains an array of all completed (delimited) data from the given strings `waitingOn` and `str` when concatenated, respectively.
+The pending property contains a string of any incomplete (undelimited) data.

 ## License
 MIT